-I used to draw details that got overlooked-- the shadows of fabric folds, say.
+I started out drawing details that got overlooked-- the shadows of fabric folds, say.
 Things that don't exactly make sense.
 Things I would edit out if I were trying to make a recognizable object.

-Now when I sit down at my table with a pencil, the details clamour at me.
-There are too many, really, to even begin to get.
-The more I look around me, or into the drawing, the more it opens up, as if under a magnifying lens-- there is razored cracks of light, thick, tangling blackness.
-The world is strange and beautiful and so full of life.
+Now, decades of drawing in, when I sit down at my table with a pencil, when I have been drawing regularly, the drawing clamours at me.
+More than the world does.
+There are too many details, really, to even begin to get, that unseal from their objects, and ride into the drawings as if on horseback, or on bikes with pedals spinning.
+The more I draw, the more the drawing opens up, as if under a magnifying lens-- endless webs of barely visible lines, thick, tangling blackness, boomimg pressure.
+I have to draw towards them, the bits I can make out.
+More the seeing one does eyes closed, than open.
+The world --all the way through the drawing-- is so full of life.
 I am not sure what I am drawing anymore.
 But I have the feeling I can't draw fast enough to get it all down.

-The drawing takes over, pulls, with wide hands, me in, like a commanding dance partner, and I cannot claim to really be in control of them.
+The drawing takes over, pulls, with wide hands, me in, like a commanding dance partner, and I cannot claim to really be in control of it.
 I just follow.
 I don't seem to be drawing the outside world then, but nor do I feel like I'm making it up-- it's as if I'm drawing something just beyond the surface of the page.
 I'm drawing something I feel there, insistent, impatient, almost bullying.
+I ride the current.

 I find drawing beautiful because I can erase, but never entirely.
 Drawings show their own history, all their mistakes, all hesitation, or anger, or grief, or quietness, or joy-- all the precise moments that it took are registered.
 Drawings can never quite cover up.
-They stay raw and open.
-They say, we are never done withour work, are we?
+They stay open.
+The are not still, or exactly finished.
+They say, we are never done with this life --while still here, doing what we can-- are we?